hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/bhakti-yoga/107_the_philosophy_of_ishwara.md

 ## THE PHILOSOPHY OF ISHVARA

 Who is Ishvara?
-Janmâdyasya yatah — "From whom is the birth, continuation, and dissolution of the universe," — He is Ishvara — "the Eternal, the Pure, the Ever-Free, the Almighty, the All-Knowing, the All-Merciful, the Teacher of all teachers"; and above all, Sa Ishvarah anirvachaniya-premasvarupah — "He the Lord is, of His own nature, inexpressible Love."
+Janmādyasya yatah — "From whom is the birth, continuation, and dissolution of the universe," — He is Ishvara — "the Eternal, the Pure, the Ever-Free, the Almighty, the All-Knowing, the All-Merciful, the Teacher of all teachers"; and above all, Sa Ishvarah anirvachaniya-premasvarupah — "He the Lord is, of His own nature, inexpressible Love."
 These certainly are the definitions of a Personal God.
-Are there then two Gods — the "Not this, not this," the Sat-chit-ânanda, the Existence-Knowledge-Bliss of the philosopher, and this God of Love of the Bhakta?
+Are there then two Gods — the "Not this, not this," the Sat-chit-ānanda, the Existence-Knowledge-Bliss of the philosopher, and this God of Love of the Bhakta?
 No, it is the same Sat-chit-ananda who is also the God of Love, the impersonal and personal in one.
 It has always to be understood that the Personal God worshipped by the Bhakta